ijpatter1/portfolio-website/README.md

 The function assigns the string from the data-text attribute to a variable.
 To make the function type out the string, I used a self-executing anonymous function inside of a for loop that iterates through all the characters of the string.

-For each loop, the self-executing anonymous function takes the iterator as an argument and calls the setTimeout method.
+With each loop, the self-executing anonymous function takes the iterator as an argument and calls the setTimeout method.
 After a delay equal to the iterator multiplied by the type speed, the setTimeout method calls another anonymous function.
 This final function takes the character at the index of the iterator and inserts that character in the html element.